mcandre/buttery/README.md

 3 1 2
 ```

-# SPEED
+# SCALE DELAY

-The `-speed <factor>` option adjusts animation speed.
-Speed is expressed as a factor relative to the original GIF frame delay.
-We recommend using magnitudes between `0.2` (slow) and `2.0` (fast).
+The `-scaleDelay <factor>` option adjusts animation speed, by multiplying each frame delay by the given factor.

-`1` = `1.0` is the neutral speed factor.
+`1` = `1.0` is the neutral, and default factor.

-Zero speed factor acts as `-window 1`, freezing the sequence to a single frame.

-Negative speed factors like `-1`, `-2`, `-0.2`, etc., navigate the original sequence in reverse order, from back to front.
+Negative values reverse the original sequence.

 We can diagram this in terms of the frame delays, expressed in centiseconds.
 That is, `4cs` indicates 4 centisec = 4/100 sec between advancing to the next frame.